appliedepi/intro_course/README.md

-We welcome you to the course and dive into the basics of how to interact with R and RStudio, basic R syntax, and how to organize your analytical projects.
-Finally, we cover R functions and packages, and introduce the core functions used to import data.
+We welcome you to the course and dive into the basics of how to interact with R and RStudio, basic R syntax, and how to organize your analytical projects using public health examples.
+We then cover R functions and packages, and introduce the core functions used to import data.
 Using these, we import the Ebola case study surveillance linelist, and begin to inspect and review it.

 -   [Slides: Welcome, course logistics, RStudio, and basic R syntax](https://appliedepi.github.io/intro_course/modules/module_1/slides/course_introduction/slides_course_introduction.html)